Updated on March 20th, 2020 by Josh Arnold

-Ambev pays a current dividend of $0.15 per share (one ADS equals one ordinary share).
-Investors should note that because the dividend is paid in Brazilian currency, payment in U.S. dollars will fluctuate based on exchange rates.
+The stock also has a dividend yield of 6.6%, the product of the precipitous decline in the share price in recent weeks.
+Ambev pays a current dividend of $0.14 per share (one ADS equals one ordinary share).
+Investors should note that because the dividend is declared in Brazilian currency, payment in U.S. dollars will fluctuate based on exchange rates.

 Overall, AB-InBev has 18 individual beers that each generate at least $1 billion in annual sales.

 AB-InBev has achieved its growth primarily through huge mergers with other beer companies.
 AB-InBev was first brought together by the $52 billion merger in 2008, between Interbrew from Belgium, AmBev from Brazil, and Anheuser-Busch from the U.S.